 - Spread of cancer

-- Noncancerous tumors of the womb (uterine fibroids)
+- Noncancerous tumors of the uterus such as fibroids

 There is a risk for infection.
 You may get antibiotics to prevent this complication.